How to Get Over the Feeling of Failure

-I've given up many of times even till now.
+I've given up many times even till now.
 Even days ago and last year, I've just thought it was worthless to actually keep going.

-Personally, one time of giving up was a week ago.
+Weeks ago, I felt like giving up.
 I had people in the past ask me if I would do art request or request to draw them a picture and I told them no or sorry, I only do commissions.

 Apparently, the reality is of selling on the first day is by chance of luck or if you got plenty of fans or people asking for you to commission for them.
 Not even a single person commissioned for me.
 Even as I leave it for weeks on end.